ThomasThelen/sdtl-provone/README.md

 ```

 ### Constructing the provenance model

 Creating the provenance model from the SDTL happens in three steps:
 1. Create the retrospective model
 2. Create the prospective model
-3. Connect the retrospective and prospective models
+3. Connect the retrospective and prospective models together

-I've separated out the instructions for connecting provenance because it
-requires the existence of both prospective and retrospective provenance.

-### Constructing the Retrospective Provenance
+#### Constructing the Retrospective Provenance
 The retrospective provenance is concerned with the following RDF
 objects:
 1. provone:Execution